reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 > One codebase tracked in revision control, many deploys.

+***This helps to establish clear ownership of an application with a single individual or group.*** The application has a single codebase that evolves with new features, defect fixes, and upgrades to existing features.
+The application owners are accountable for building different versions and deploying to multiple environments like test, stage, and production during the lifetime of the application.

 This principle advocates having a single codebase that can be built and deployed to multiple environments.
 Each environment has specific resource configurations like database, configuration data, and API URLs.
 To achieve this, we need to separate all the environment dependencies into a form that can be specified during the build and run phases of the application.

 This helps to achieve the first two goals of the Twelve-Factor app - maximizing portability across environments using declarative formats.